 It doesn’t have to be.
 At Muc-Off have made it super simple to set up tubeless thanks to our pouch system to insert the sealant through the valve rather than unseating the tyre from the rim

-How do I clean any mess up?
+How do I clean sealant?

 Should any sealant spill, this can simply be cleaned up with water and a cloth.
 If the sealant is left to dry, our Glue and Sealant Remover can help with removal.